glacials/twos.dev/src/cold/thepopin.md

 with DMs.

 There's a lot wrong with the pop-in, but like any tool it has its uses.
-Many great products&mdash;companies, even&mdash;have been built on the shoulders of the pop-in.
+Many great products—companies, even—have been built on the shoulders of the pop-in.

 ## The Remote Pop-In